babylonlabs-io/btc-staking-ts/docs/usage.md

 - The expansion amount must equal the previous staking amount (increases are not yet supported).
 - All finality providers from the previous staking must be included in the expansion.
+You can retrieve the previous staking information through the `/v2/delegation?staking_tx_hash_hex=xxx` endpoint from the Babylon Staking API.
-- The funding UTXOs are used only to cover transaction fees, not to increase the staking amount at this stage.
+- The input UTXOs are used only to cover transaction fees, not to increase the staking amount (this feature is not yet supported).
+The method automatically selects the optimal UTXO to cover the fees.

 ### 4.2 Create Signed Staking Expansion Transaction